-That may be especially true for seniors.
-Cooking for one person
+be of particular concern for seniors.
+Cooking for one person can be

-can be harder because they have to scale down recipes, and it's
+harder because they have to scale down recipes, and it's also not

-also not as much fun.
-Instead of stimulating dinner conversation,
+as much fun.
+Instead of stimulating dinner conversation, the

 "Unfortunately a lot of meal choices turn out to be what's quick